tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ## Multicore approach

-The easiest application of the multicore approach is the `mclapply()` function of the `parallel` package in R. As `apply()` iterates over a data-structure while applying a function to each subset, `lapply()` is used to iterate over a list, `mcapply` applies parellization by iterating into multiple processes (the cores).
+The easiest application of the multicore approach is the `mclapply()` function of the `parallel` package in R. As `apply()` iterates over a data structure while applying a function to each subset, `lapply()` is used to iterate over a list, `mcapply` applies parallelization by iterating into multiple processes (the cores).
 The multicore approach copies the entire current version of R and moves it to a new core, so exporting variables and loading already loaded packages again is not necessary.

 ### Example

-This simple example calculates the mean sepal length for each species in the `iris` dataset available within R. If you want to know more about the data beforehand, you can check the summary statistic of the dataset yourself with running `summary(iris)`.
+This simple example calculates the mean sepal length for each species in the `iris` dataset available within R. If you want to know more about the data beforehand, you can check the summary statistic of the dataset yourself by running `summary(iris)`.

 {{% codeblock %}}
 ```R